katherine-benjamin/ph-knotted-proteins/README.md

 ### Distance matrices

-We precomputed the two distance matrices used as input for Isomap.
-The Wasserstein distance matrix is stored in `./data/validation/wass_dm.txt` and the landscape distance matrix is stored in `./data/validation/landscape_dm.txt`.
+We have precomputed all three distance matrices used in our analysis.
+For the validation section, the Wasserstein distance matrix is stored in `./data/validation/wass_dm.txt` and the landscape distance matrix is stored in `./data/validation/landscape_dm.txt`.
+For the generators section, the distance matrix is stored in `./data/generators/truncated_dm.txt'.

 ## Usage